perhenrik/ExtraHardMode/readme.md

 - world
 - world_nether
 ```

+By default the plugin is disabled for all worlds.
+You need to manually set the worlds where you want to have it enabled.

 It doesn't matter which difficulty you set your server on.
 The difficulty level in your server.properties file determines how much damage monsters do to players and how much damage a player can take from starvation.
 On "hard" difficulty, zombies can break down wooden doors.